_CHOREOGRAPHY / CLASSES

 Premiering in 2015, NOWHERE was staged in a concert hall with live music (organ and double bass), and includes 4 dancers, 1 artist, two musicians, lighting designer, set designer and choreographer.
 We would love to adapt this study of place to a space or venue in your community and may bring our own team, or consider integrating musicians or other artists from yours.

-> Please contact NOW-ID booking agent Erin Haley at: firstname.lastname@example.org for price estimates.
+> Please contact us at firstname.lastname@example.org for price estimates.

 [60 minutes long with no intermission]

 Premiering in 2014, FEAST was staged at the Great Saltair in Utah with live music (double bass), and includes 3 dancers, 2 actors, 1 musician, lighting designer, set designer and choreographer.
 We toured an augmented version of Feast - FEAST/KANSAS to the Kansas Dance Festival in November of 2014.